yunglechao/blog/_posts/2016-04-12-Decorates-in-Python.md

     print say()
     #outputs: <b><i>hello</i></b>
+	{% endhighlight %}
 You can now just leave happy, or burn your brain a little bit more and see advanced uses of decorators.

 Taking decorators to the next level
 Passing arguments to the decorated function

+	{% highlight python %}
     # It’s not black magic, you just have to let the wrapper
     # pass the argument: